 White Ermine – 2018 (NL)

 A moth that belongs to the Tiger Moth is the White Ermine (Spilosoma lubricipeda).
 Previously, this butterfly was also called the ten o’clock butterfly, because it was only seen after 10 o’clock in the evening.
-The white front wing has a pattern of small black spots with at least one central black spot visible.
+The white forewing has a pattern of small black spots with at least one central black spot visible.
 The number of black spots can vary greatly and sometimes they form streaks along the wing veins.
 The head is very hairy and the abdomen is bright yellow on top with black spots on both sides.
 The flight period is in one generation from May to August and the wingspan is 36-46mm.
 Sometimes there is a second-generation from September to October.
 Host plant: Sorrel, Common Nettle, and Elder.
 Dutch name: Witte tijger.
 Frisian name: Tsienoereflinter.

 Water Ermine – 2020 (NL)